|26th March |

 - with scenes of alcohol abuse, nudity and simulated sexual activity - was clearly unsuitable to be broadcast at lunchtime on a pop music video channel when it is likely that a number of children could be watching.

 apology and its assurances of improved compliance.
-Chart Show TV has, to date, a good compliance record, but in view of the explicit nature of some of the scenes, we consider it appropriate to record a breach of
+Chart Show TV has, to date, a good compliance record, but in view of the explicit nature of some of the scenes, we consider it appropriate to record a breach of the Code.

 Chop Shop: London Garage

 Chop Shop: London Garage was a series which followed two individuals as they designed and manufactured cars.
 Ofcom received a